JoshuaWise/blue-rpc-protocol/docs/spec.md

 		Raise a timeout exception containing status code "1006"
 ```

-Whenever a Peer receives a WebSocket "ping" frame, it MUST immediately reply with a WebSocket "pong" frame.

-Implementations SHOULD ensure that all relevant timers are cleaned up when a WebSocket connection closes for any reason.
+Implementations should ensure that all relevant timers are cleaned up when a WebSocket connection closes for any reason.

-### 7.4 WebSocket connection closure
+### 8.4 WebSocket connection closure

 If a Peer closes a Scratch-RPC connection without error, they SHOULD use the status code "1000" or "1001".

-If a Peer receives a message that does not adhere to the serializations defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".
-However, if a message Array has more elements than the number defined by this specification, the additional elements MUST be ignored.
-Such additional elements are reserved for future versions of this specification.
-Similarly, if a Peer receives a message that is an Array whose first element is an Integer equal to "8", it MUST be ignored.
+If a Peer receives a message that is an Array whose first element is an Integer with a value of "10" or any negative number, it SHOULD close the WebSocket connection with a status code of "1008".
+Otherwise, if a Peer receives a message that is an Array whose first element is an Integer not defined by this specification, it MUST be ignored; such messages are reserved for future versions of this specification.

 If a Peer receives a MessagePack type that is not recognized by this specification, it is RECOMMENDED to close the WebSocket connection with a status code of "1008", but it MAY instead choose some implementation-specific or application-specific handling.

+If a Peer receives a message Array with a different number of elements than defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".
+If a Peer receives a message that is not an Array, or otherwise does not adhere to the serializations defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".